mariolazzari/rijks/README.md

 # Rijks
 ___

-This package is a wrapper around the public REST APIs of Rijksmuseum (Amsterdam).
+This package is a TypeScript based wrapper around the public REST APIs of Rijksmuseum (Amsterdam).

 **Prerequisites**